adam0x01/adam0x01/README.md

   -  https://ip.adamliu.app/
   -  and more I don't want to share to public
 - 📫 How to reach me?
-  - I have exposed enought info in the Internet.
-I think you should know how to reach me if you really want to.
+  - I have exposed enought info to the Internet.
+I think you should know how to reach out to me if you really want to.

 <!---
 adam0x01/adam0x01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.